Alexander Brown (author)

-Alexander "Sandy" Brown (September 5, 1843 – August 19, 1906) was a Confederate soldier and American merchant, best known as the author of several books on the early history of Virginia.
+Alexander Brown (September 5, 1843 – August 19, 1906) was a Confederate soldier and American merchant, best known as the author of several books on the early history of Virginia.

 Early and family life

 He was born at Glenmore in Nelson County, Virginia to Sarah Cabell Callaway Brown (1820-1849) and her husband Robert Lawrence Brown (1820-1880), the eldest of their three children, but his brother and sister died as infants.
 His paternal grandfather, also named Alexander Brown (1796-1864), was born near Perth, Scotland, came to Virginia in 1811, studied at the College of William & Mary, then worked for his merchant uncle at Lovingston in Nelson County.
 After taking over that business, with prominent planter Robert Rives as his partner, he married Rives' daughter Lucy Shands Rives, won several elections to represent Nelson County in the Virginia House of Delegates, served many years as the chief judge in Nelson County, and rose to the rank of General in the local militia.
 This grandfather Alexander Cabell owned 27 enslaved persons in Nelson County in 1850.
 His mercantile business also had a Richmond office, operating as Brown & McClelland (with James Bruce McClelland (1827-1862, who died of typhoid fever contracted in Confederate service) In 1860, he moved to Richmond and only owned one enslaved mulatto man aged 45 in Nelson County.

 On his mother's side, this Brown came from one of the First Families of Virginia, the Cabells, who hailed from Buckinghamshire and held many government offices as well as operated plantations using enslaved labor in the upper James River area of Virginia.
 His Virginia ancestors included patriot Col. William Cabell who held most executive and legislative offices in Albemarle County from its inception, then Amherst County after its creation, and lived many years at "Union Hill" plantation, which was located in Nelson County by the time of its acquisition by this Alexander Brown.
 Two of his great-uncles, Alexander Rives and William Cabell Rives, were also prominent Virginian lawyers and politicians.

 Meanwhile, his widowed son (this Brown's father) remarried in 1853, to Margaret Baldwin Cabell (1826-1877).
 By 1860 Robert L. Brown moved his growing family to Lynchburg where he and his second wife operated "The Lynchburg Female Seminary".
 They owned slaves, including a 30 year old Black woman, This Brown was raised by his grandmother, Mary Elizabeth Cabell and educated by private tutors at the "Benvenue" plantation from 1851 to 1856, then from 1856 through 1860 studied at a school run by Horace W. Jones in Charlottesville, Virginia.
 In the months immediately before Virginia's secession and the start of the American Civil War, Brown was studying at Lynchburg College.